openebs/openebs/contribute/CONTRIBUTING-TO-K8S-DEMO.md

 ## Create your development branch

-- Fork the openebs repository and if you had previously forked, rebase with master to fetch latest changes.
+- Fork the openebs repository and if you had previously forked, rebase with master to fetch the latest changes.
 - Create a new development branch in your forked repository with the following naming convention: *"task description-#issue"*

   **Example:** *OpenEBS-Support-Kafka-Application-#538*